“You will be expelled from the [places of worship], and … those who kill you will think that by doing this they are serving God.”

 Christians’ treatment of transgender persons often includes shunning, rejection, and condemnation.
 The Nashville Statement, a declaration by religious leaders, for example, insists any gender-thought not matching a person’s sex at birth is a sin and insists anyone—doctor, friend, or family—who approves of another’s transgender thoughts sins, too.

-Much of this treatment—adding to the burden of transgender persons—comes from fundamentalist religious leaders declaring transgender persons non-Christian, painting them as “the other,” engaging in fearmongering, casting them as characters and enemies in a culture war, asserting that transgender persons are acting selfishly, encouraging Christians to oppose the transgender person’s need for affirmation, and adding to their distress in other ways.
-This kind of treatment comes from preachers and others through articles, sermons, and other delivery mechanisms.
+Much of this treatment—adding to the burden of transgender persons—comes from fundamentalist religious leaders declaring transgender persons non-Christian, painting them as “the other,” engaging in fear-mongering, casting them as characters and enemies in a culture war, asserting that transgender persons are acting selfishly, encouraging Christians to oppose the transgender person’s need for affirmation, declaring them as replacing God’s truth with their feelings, and adding to their distress in other ways.
+This kind of treatment comes from preachers and others through articles, sermons, teaching, and other delivery mechanisms.

 How to Save a Life